anthonyprinaldi/anthonyprinaldi.github.io/_pages/about.md

 {% include base_path %}

 ---
-I am currently a graduate student completing a Master's degree in computer science (MScAC) from the University of Toronto.
-I hope to earn a doctoral degree after completing my Master's degree in the Fall of 2023.
+I recently completed my Master's degree in computer science (MScAC) from the University of Toronto.
+I am currently working as a Research Software Developer at Sunnybrook Research Institute in the Artificial Intelligence and Computational Neuroscience (AICONS) lab.
 # Research Interests
 ---
 My interests focus on general intelligence and creating systems that can think and reason in a similar capacity to humans.
 I am of the belief that current AI systems do not exhibit intent or meaning in their outputs, which must change to achieve *true intelligence*.
 I enjoy exploring the topics of cognitive science, neuroscience, and psychology.
 I am also interested in the intersection of machine learning and neuroscience.